 The Greyline DX Feedline Kit is meant to allow the installation of our antennas to be simply, 'plug n play' even when you see ladder line in the box, "what's that?"
 It's okay, we have you covered, it's all super easy no matter which of the several options you receive.
 Read on to see two presented below.
 Keep in mind, we reserve the right to create even better options without notice.
 (You're welcome!)

-White chassis thing.
-That's a ladder line to coaxial converter that enables the scary ladder line into a coax connector making connecting your antenna to the remote tuner, plug n play, just like most of us prefer. (soldering iron not needed).
+That's a ladder line to a coaxial converter that enables the ladder line into a coax connector making connecting your antenna to the remote tuner, plug n play, just like most of us prefer. (soldering iron not needed).

-Some tuners have the balun posts or random wire posts on the back, which are needed to connect directly from ladder line to the remote tuner, and most just do not have these, instead SO-239 for your Coaxial connector, which makes more sense, right?
+Some tuners have the balun posts or random wire posts on the back, which are needed to connect directly from the ladder line to the remote tuner, and most just do not have these, instead SO-239 for your Coaxial connector, which makes more sense, right?
 You will have the option of both, as you wish.

 To be fair, purists, or guys smarter than most of us, count the number of junctions in the feed line system.
 These folks would tell us that fewer junctions are better, less lossy, and preserve dB's for your output and receive signal.

 We combine the wisdom of these purists and make life easy for plug n play by offering you options that are less lossy and easy to figure out.